rdg415 | undergraduate

 topic title goes here

-Assessment in Diagnosis and Remediation of Reading Difficulties
+Assessment in Diagnosis and Remediation of Reading Difficulties, Informal Assessments

-- Describe the importance of assessment in identifying and remediating reading difficulties.
+- Describe the importance of formal and informal assessments in identifying and remediating reading difficulties.

 - Identify the elements involved in implementing effective assessments for designing effective instructional plans.